-If bad planning can cause bottlenecks, then perhaps it is up to network architects to design out such issues.
+If bad can cause bottlenecks, then perhaps it is up to network architects to design out such issues.

-Matt Walmsley, senior manager at Emulex, says that during architecting cycles, it is prudent to plan for increasing traffic levels and diversity of applications and services.
+Matt Walmsley, senior manager at Emulex, says that during architecting cycles, it is prudent to for increasing traffic levels and diversity of applications and services.

 “This will inform the selection of high-speed intra-network node links (for example, 10GbE, 40GbE, 100GbE) and server-network links (10GbE, 40GbE), or at least allow for their later inclusion as bandwidth upgrades,” he says.